Crest Academy Principal's Welcome,

 Crest Academy provides a safe and nurturing environment which is conducive to learning.
 We have a team of qualified and experienced educators who will assist in the academic progress of your child.
 Although academic achievement is not the sole measure of success, it is nevertheless important for the successful integration of learners into the adult world.
 To this end all our educators go the extra mile, ensuring that each and every child can reach his/her full potential.

-Crest Academy ensures the class size to be no more than 10 students, although in most cases classes are smaller than this maximum.
+Crest Academy ensures the class sizes are small.
 Small classes ensure that all students from Grade 8 to Grade 12 receive the added benefit of individual support.

 The staff of Crest Academy commit themselves to the specialised education of each individual learner, striving to prepare each one for a meaningful contribution to the greater community.